wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 It is quite simple to build your own agent, and you can use them for all sorts of things, although I yet have to find a decent use case of a custom agent that can improve my efficiency at work.
 But still, they are fun to play with.

+Keep in mind that I came up with this implementation from playing around with it, but there will definitely be more efficient loops out there.
+I'd recommend you build your own and you see what works and what does not work.

 You don't have to build agents from scratch like we have done in this post.
 You can use libraries like [pydantic ai](https://martinfowler.com/articles/build-own-coding-agent.html) that abstract a lot of this logic, so you can mainly focus on the tooling part.

-I hope you found this educational, and hopefully I've encouraged you to build your own LLM agent.
+I hope you found this educational, and hopefully it has been an enjoyable read.

 See you next time!